Tahlor/TrOCRv2/README.md

 The TestHelpers folder holds the main boilerplate code for training and evaluating the models with various parameters that can be used as flags to change what is printed out and how the model is changed.

+Most of the dependencies should be in the environment.yaml folder, although there were a few packages that conda didn't have, so pip was used.
+As a result, there is a requirements.txt file too.